Visit Tennant Creek Telegraph Station, once a remote refuge and supply point for travellers and an important part of the colonial telegraph system.

-Built in 1872, it is easy to underestimate the significance of the once remote Tennant Creek Telegraph Station.
-Early travellers welcomed the refuge from the harsh and unforgiving surroundings they had travelled through.
-Weary linesmen slumped on the cool veranda escaping the heat of the day.
-Imagine the excitement caused by an approaching camel train and travellers bringing news and letters for the lonely inhabitants.
+It is easy to underestimate the significance of the once remote Tennant Creek Telegraph Station.
+Early travellers regarded it as a refuge from the harsh and unforgiving surroundings they had travelled through.
+Linesmen escaped the heat of the day on the cool veranda.
+Supplies came by camel train and travellers brought news and letters for the inhabitants.

-The discovery of gold by a linesman in 1925 quickly led to the establishment of the present Tennant Creek township.
-By 1935 a post office was opened which quickly led to the closure of the telegraph station, ending an era of hospitality for weary travellers to the outback.
+The discovery of gold by a linesman in 1925 quickly led to the establishment of the Tennant Creek township.
+By 1935 a post office had been opened, which led to the closure of the telegraph station and ended an era of hospitality for travellers to the outback.

-For those who wish to explore the historic buildings, a key is available from the Battery Hill Visitor Centre on Peko Road.
-A self guided walk information sheet is available on-site.Visit Website
+If you wish to explore the historic buildings, a key is available from the Battery Hill Visitor Centre on Peko Road.
+A self-guided walk information sheet is available on-site.Visit Website

 Car park, Public Toilet